PhoenixTales/wiki.gothicarchive.org/characters.md

 - offers quest `Arena Betting` and facilitates player's participation in arena fights
 - internal comment in the script of `Arena Betting` quest calls him a `sneaky cheater`
   - it seems that he suggests player to place a bet on a weak participant (the `Blade Fodder`), making player loose the bet
-- his likely alpha equivalent (`SLD_21`) tells player character `You're alive?
-I thought you were dead!`
-  - possible reference to _Snake Plissken_ from _Escape From New York_ who keeps hearing it from others
-  - `CABBIE: I thought you were dead.`
-  - `GIRL: I know who you are.
-Yeah!
-But I heard you were dead.
-SNAKE: I am.`
-  - `BRAIN: I swear to God, Snake, I thought you were dead.`

 ## Stomp
 - in the final release known as `The Nameless One`